-After rigorous testing and usage of over 10 years, I'm 100% confident to say that ExpressVPN is still the best VPN out there, and it’s great for everyone.
+I'm 100% confident to say that ExpressVPN is a great pick for everyone.
 It’s excellent for streaming since it works with 100+ streaming platforms (including Netflix, BBC iPlayer, and Disney+), it’s perfect for gaming since it has a router app and cloud gaming support, and it has the fastest speeds on the market, thanks to its proprietary Lightway protocol.

-In addition, ExpressVPN also provides other awesome perks — it allows torrenting on all servers, it has apps for all major platforms (and all ExpressVPN apps are super intuitive), it works in restrictive countries like China without any issues, and it comes with tons of extras, including obfuscation, split-tunneling, and a malicious site blocker.
+In addition, ExpressVPN also provides other awesome perks — it has excellent P2P support since it allows torrenting on all servers, it has super intuitive apps for all major platforms, it works in restrictive countries like China without any issues, and it comes with tons of extras, including obfuscation, split-tunneling, and an ad and malicious site blocker.

-The only thing I can complain about is the price, as of November 2023, it's still one of the more expensive VPNs on the market.
+The only thing I can complain about is the price.
+As of February 2024, it's still one of the more expensive VPNs on the market.
 That said, considering it offers such excellent value, it’s definitely worth it.

 ExpressVPN Security Features

 ExpressVPN comes with the following rock solid security features: